-as existing in Animal Magnetism or elsewhere, to fall far short of the deep earnest feeling which it ought to be, if it did not enable him to look calmly down, while his science and himself are passing through the fiery ordeal provided for all truth, on the errors and prejudices of those who decide, as too many do, without enquiry.
+But I should regard any man's conviction of truth, as existing in mesmerism or elsewhere, to fall far short of the deep earnest feeling which it ought to be, if it did not enable him to look calmly down, while his science and himself are passing through the fiery ordeal provided for all truth, on the errors and prejudices of those who decide, as too many do, without inquiry.

 There has been more than enough of angry and personal controversy on this subject.
 Let us try whether we cannot now discuss it calmly and rationally, as becomes men of science.
-And let us welcome every enquirer, even were he but yesterday an opponent, who is willing to aid in the investigation of a subject, at once so interesting, so extensive, and so obscure.
+And let us welcome every inquirer, even were he but yesterday an opponent, who is willing to aid in the investigation of a subject, at once so interesting, so extensive, and so obscure